-Source: U.S. Census Bureau, 2013-2017 ACS 5-Year Estimates
+Source: U.S. Census Bureau, 2013-2017 ACS 5-Year Estimates Percentages do not add up to 100%

 Health Care

 The presence of McLaren Northern Michigan in the City is one of our greatest economic assets.
 A regional referral center and level II trauma center, the hospital is licensed for 202 beds and serves residents in 22 counties across northern Lower Michigan and the eastern part of the Upper Peninsula.
 The hospital has nearly 1,900 employees, including more than 230 physicians that represent nearly all medical and surgical specialties.
 The facility continues to grow, with a \$150 million expansion/renovation that will create 92 private patient rooms, 12 observational beds, a new operating room, and lobby improvements.